Apple Pie

 7. Should apple pie be served warm or cold?

 Apple pie can be served both ways.
-Warm pie with ice cream is classic, but cold pie is also delicious.
+Warm pie with ice cream is classic, but a cold pie is also delicious.

 8. Can I freeze leftover apple pie slices?